brucee63/titanic/README.md

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

 <p>
-	No data is being checked ij.
+	No data is being checked in.
 </p>